IBM/monitoring_ui/README.md

 ### Watson IoT Platform
 We can start by deploying an instance of the Watson IoT Service.
 In this pattern, the primary role of this service is to offer an secure MQTT broker that'll receive asset updates from IoT devices.
 Our Monitoring UI subscribes to the MQTT broker and processes incoming messages with the fabric-client node SDK.

-First, log into the IBM Cloud dashboard at [https://console.bluemix.net/](https://console.bluemix.net/) and select the "Catalog" button in the upper right.
+First, log into the IBM Cloud dashboard at [https://console.bluemix.net/](https://console.bluemix.net/) and select the ``Catalog`` button in the upper right.

 <p align="center">
 <img src="https://i.imgur.com/0CctlyI.png"  data-canonical-src="https://i.imgur.com/0CctlyI.png">
 </p>

-In the search bar type "IoT" and click the icon titled "Internet of Things Platform Starter".
+In the search bar type "IoT" and click the icon titled ``Internet of Things Platform Starter``.

 <p align="center">
 <img src="https://i.imgur.com/GtCcdEJ.png"  data-canonical-src="https://i.imgur.com/GtCcdEJ.png">
 </p>

 Once this service is provisioned, we'll need to generate a set of credentials for connecting to the broker.
-We can do so by entering the IoT Platform dashboard, selecting "Devices" from the left hand menu, and then clicking the "Add Device" button
+We can do so by entering the IoT Platform dashboard, selecting ``Devices`` from the left hand menu, and then clicking the ``Add Device`` button
 <p align="center">
 <img src="https://i.imgur.com/fec24FG.png"  data-canonical-src="https://i.imgur.com/fec24FG.png">
 </p>